Hawaii is an American State that is located off the mainland, on the west side of the US in the Pacific Ocean.

 Is Hawaii Close To The Equator?

+It is the only state in the US that isn’t located within the mainland of the United States.
 Though it is still quite a way off from the equator, Hawaii is still the closest state in the US to the equator.

 Temperature And Climate In Hawaii